donniewa/homework/README.md

 ## Available Scripts

-First clone the project to new directory in your workspace.
+First clone the project to a new directory in your workspace.
 `git clone git@github.com:donniewa/homework.git`

 In the project directory, you can run: